How does inheritance tax work?

 There are a few things unmarried couples can do to reduce their inheritance tax liability:

-- Gifting your assets – giving your assets to your partner (or friends and family) is a good way to avoid inheritance tax, although again you’ll need to live for seven years afterwards for the gift to escape inheritance tax.
-To avoid unpleasant surprises, it’s worth checking how to gift things properly.
+• Gifting your assets – giving your assets to your partner (or friends and family) is a way to avoid inheritance tax, although you’ll need to live for seven years afterwards for the gift to not be taxed.
+See more information on gifting your assets.

 What’s the seven-year rule for inheritance tax?